Skip to content

 5. Code of Conduct

 This short course was designed as an introduction to using the Python ecosystem for generating insights from time series datasets.
-We provide particular attention to air-quality and meteorological datasets using 3 Jupyter notebooks.
+We provide particular attention to air-quality and meteorological datasets using 4 Jupyter notebooks; one for each day of the course.

 Time-series data and associated methods for generating insights is a huge area of research.
-We do not cover many methods here, rather provide a starting point from which a user could become comfortable with the general Python ecosystem whilst moving towards methods that include machine learning and detecting points of change.
+We do not cover many methods here, rather provide a starting point from which a user could become comfortable with the general Python ecosystem whilst moving towards methods that include machine learning and GiS.

 If you have not used a Jupyter notebook before, I would reccomend checking out the official webpage.
 There are multiple ways you can interact with a Jupyter notebook.
 The most flexible way is to open and interact with them on your own computer.
 However you can start an instance of every notebook running in the cloud.
 We provide details below